 Audio clip of Karl Stefanovic on 9 News Australia: The race to find the COVID-19 vaccine is ramping up with Moderna seeking emergency approval of its jab from the US and Europe.

-RL: So diving in, the first thing I want to ask you about is about the international cooperation that needs to happen in order to create such a vaccine.
+RL: So diving in, the first thing I want to ask you about is the international cooperation that needs to happen in order to create such a vaccine.
 And I know you’ve worked on situations like this in the past.
 So can you just speak on that a bit in terms of international governments working together, and also organizations as well outside of the government?

 RD: Sure, yeah.
-No, there’s basically two components to science diplomacy.
+No, there are basically two components to science diplomacy.
 Well, there’s a little bit more than that.
 But one is bilateral cooperation between countries and places where I served, you had to take, for example, Indonesia, where I served for three years, there was a US Naval Research Unit.
 And there were medical doctors, there were medical researchers, there were scientists, and they would collect viruses, they would collect diseases, they would collect mosquitoes.
-And incredibly useful to have these forward deployed research units.
+And incredibly useful to have these forward-deployed research units.
 And that’s because the US military is really keen on tropical medicine.
 They work very closely with their health authorities in Indonesia.
 And then as I, when I was a science counselor in Paris, I visited the Minister of Health, and the Minister of Health basically said that he was experiencing something of a nightmare in that there was a Chikungunya pandemic in the island of La Réunion, and the problem was that there was no vaccination.
 And, you know, there were, it’s just a mosquito-transmitted disease.
 So I then contacted US health authorities, and they told me to contact the Army Medical Research Unit in Fort Dietrich, in Maryland, which I did.
 And it turned out that they had a trial vaccine that they were looking at, however, they had stopped research on it.
 They hadn’t gone through the full set of clinical trials.
 And the reason was because their objective, since this was post-2001, was on counterterrorism and bioterrorism issues.
 So, one of my jobs as the Science Counselor at the US Embassy in Paris was to link the two together.
 So that’s, you know, that’s one is sort of the bilateral cooperative piece.
 And in the bilateral piece, you know, there’s also the multilateral piece.
 And in the multilateral piece, of course, the central element is the World Health Organization.
 And there are lots of representatives of WHO, throughout the world, and they focus in on particular diseases, and they focus in on particular issues.
 But there are these connections.
 The CDC has representatives, the Center for Disease Control has representatives.
 Unfortunately, with regard to the most recent situation of COVID-19, there were only a handful of CDC folk actually out in the world and as CDC representatives, but CDC does have a system of when there is a disease, it sends out their epidemiologists to do this incredible research and talk about bravery.
 They go to some of these laboratories, there’s much talk about Wuhan laboratory.
 And it’s not uncommon for CDC to send out folk to visit these laboratories and talk with the scientists there about not only their system of control, but also to keep up and keep in touch with the nature of viral research that these institute’s are engaged in.

 When I was in France, I worked on the H5N1 problem, which is the avian influenza, yeah, the avian influenza.
 And the French government was all over this.
 And part of it was because the French government felt, was really concerned, having gone through this period of high heat and excess deaths from dehydration in 2003.
 And could have tumbled the government for its lack of preparedness for that climate change related phenomenon.
 And so, the French, the French government, when we started hearing about H5N1, started to get really concerned and started, actually pulled together a lot of what was called Tamiflu back then, which was a treatment that would that would lessen the severity of certain influenzas, and actually had a huge volume of this, this treatment and, and sort of put everything into addressing H5N1.
 And we went through a series of country scenarios.
 And also international scenarios: how would, we’d do desktops, we would work together and go over to their facilities.
 I would represent the US government, and in the US Embassy itself, I was the point person on what to do.
 The reason why this was so concerning was because the mortality rate if you contracted H5N1 was about 50%, which was much more severe, much, much worse than the COVID-19 disease.
 And even considerably more threatening than the Spanish Flu of 1918, which was about 2% and led to estimates of between 50 and 100 million deaths.
 So at that time, there was a great deal of interest in looking at, you know, influenzas and looking at vaccinations, looking at all kinds of ways in order to address this.
 Tamiflu was considered to be important as a treatment.
 And the French government because they have a centralized system of medicine, they actually came out with, you know, pre-positioning a lot of these kinds of vaccinations, they – not vaccinations, treatments – throughout their country.
 And interestingly, internationally, their diplomats are, or their system of government, their health system is governmental, fundamentally, even though there is a private piece to it.
 And so there were negotiations between the United States government and the French government, because French diplomats wanted to be able to distribute Tamiflu to their citizens, even in the United States.
 And of course, in the United States, only medical doctors could prescribe this kind of medicine.
 Interestingly the United States’s response to the question of if they had adequate supplies of Tamiflu at time, the treatment, then the question would be how would the United States deliver this to, you know, to people around the country?
 And our answer to that was to use the US postal system because it was a treatment as opposed to a vaccination.
 And then, you know, we started thinking through scenarios of if this entered into a pandemic state, then would the Postal Service be essentially targeted by criminals and others who needed or wanted access.
 If the treatment were life and death, then, as it is with the COVID-19 virus, how do you, how do you address those kinds of issues?